 True art is like your individuality.
 You buy clothes, jewelry and shoes to match your personality.
 What you wear doesn’t define you.
 If you wore a plaid skirt would you start speaking Gaelic and eating haggis?
 Art can be moved and displayed ANYWHERE.
 It doesn’t require matching pillows or hand towels.
 It’s not meant to bring out the color of something else or be ornamentation to a room.
 In fact, the opposite is true.
 A genuine piece of art should have the room designed AROUND it.
 Everything you add to the room, you add to enhance the original art that you love and admire.

-This Katherine Wolf Webb piece is a study in negative space.
+This Mark Weber piece is a study in negative space.
 The subject of the painting is a beautifully organic natural scheme.
-In the bathroom, the subtle wall color, wood mirror, natural bowl, and orchid all work in harmony to enhance the original painting.
+In the living room, the blue wall color, wood flooring, print chair, and neutral rug all work in harmony to enhance the original painting.
 But the original work can easily be moved to a hallway, bedroom office, even a kitchen and still be enjoyed and appreciated.
 Its appeal is in its own merit and beauty.

 Keep in mind that original art is exactly that, ORIGINAL.
 There’s not another piece like it.
 There are a million couches out there and likely two million lamps.
 You can find a couch to match your original artwork, but you’re never going to find another of that original art.
 That’s why it’s original.

 So before you spend a lot of money on the “piece” the interior designer picked for your space, ask yourself – is it original art or is it just a decoration?